The Basic Workflow

 Alternative build options

-We support additional build options for subquery projects using subql build.
+We support additional build options for SubQuery projects using subql build.

 With this you can define additional entry points to build using the exports field in package.json.